1. Academic Validation

 Experimental approach: Inflammatory conditions were induced in hDPC cultures by applying polyinosinic:polycytidylic acid (poly(I:C)).
 Gene expression and pro-inflammatory cytokine release were measured by RT-qPCR and ELISA.
 Functions of TRPA1 channels were investigated by monitoring changes in intracellular CA2+ concentration.
 Mitochondrial superoxide production was measured using a fluorescent substrate.
 Cellular viability was assessed by measuring the activity of mitochondrial dehydrogenases and cytoplasmic esterases.
 TRPA1 activity was modified by agonists, antagonists, and gene silencing.

 Key results: Transcripts of TRPV1, TRPV2, TRPV4, TRPC5, and TRPA1 were highly expressed in control hDPCs, whereas TRPV3, TRPM2, and TRPM3 expressions were much lower, and TRPM8 was not detected.
-Poly(I:C) markedly up-regulated TRPA1 but not other thermo-TRPs.
+Poly(I:C) markedly up-regulated TRPA1 but not Other thermo-TRPs.
 TRPA1 agonist-induced CA2+ signals were highly potentiated in inflammatory conditions.
 Poly(I:C)-treated cells displayed increased CA2+ responses to H2O2, which was abolished by TRPA1 antagonists.
 Inflammatory conditions induced oxidative stress, stimulated mitochondrial superoxide production, resulted in mitochondrial damage, and decreased cellular viability of hDPCs.
 This inflammatory cellular damage was partly prevented by the co-application of TRPA1 antagonist or TRPA1 silencing.

 Conclusion and implications: Pharmacological blockade of TRPA1 channels may be a promising therapeutic approach to alleviate pulpitis and inflammation-associated pulpal damage.